Reproducible-Science-Curriculum/organization-RR-Jupyter/_episodes/02-directories.md

 With this structure, we can capture and communicate most of the characteristics of data as it exsts in our project: history, function, and format.
 In addition, there is a clear understanding of how to proceed to the next step, data cleaning.

+## Why `01_cleaning` and `02_cleaned`?

+Realistically, we may not completely **clean** a file in one pass.
+Sometimes we'll get interrupted, and sometimes we'll catch things later and need to revise the file.

+1. Copy the original raw data into `01_cleaning` (e.g. the xlsx file)
+2. Edit the file in `01_cleaning`, saving there and recording changes.
+3. Export a cleaned version in CSV or Tab-delimited format to `02_cleaned`.

+If we catch things later, we
+don't put a file in `02_cleaned` until we're done with it.
+And if we have more cleaning to do, we start from `01_cleaning` and produce a new file in `02_cleaned`.

+> ## Tips and Tricks
+>
+> - Make your raw data read-only, so you cannot inadvertently change the file.
+> - Put gnarly incoming data in **quarantine**, then convert, rename, and document.
+> - Use ISO 8601 (YYYY-MM-DD) dates at the beginning of data file names to make them sortable {: .callout}

+## Record keeping

 There are other characteristics of the data that don't fit into file and directory names, such as the origin of the data.
 A common solution to keeping this detailed information in the project is adding metadata files.
 We will cover practices for metadata in the next section.

-> ## Tips and Tricks
->
-> - Consider making your raw data read-only, so you cannot inadvertently change the file.